GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Generating a dataset from an acoustic simulator does not require recording equipment and allows for collecting arbitrarily large amounts of data @srivastava_how_2023.
 Nonetheless, the real-world performance of networks trained on such datasets is generally lower than in simulation.
 Transferring those methods to the physical world is an important research area.
-For instance, some works, such as Chakrabaty et al. @chakrabarty_broadband_2017 and Grumiaux et al. @grumiaux_improved_2021, have tested their system on real-world recordings after an initial training phase on synthetic data.
+For instance, some works, such as Chakrabaty et al. @chakrabarty_broadband_2017 @chakrabarty_multi-speaker_2019, Xiao et al. @xiao_learning-based_2015, and Grumiaux et al. @grumiaux_improved_2021, have tested their system on real-world recordings after an initial training phase on synthetic data.
 Commonly, modern #acr("SSL") research combines both data sources.
 Inexpensive synthetic datasets are often used to train deep neural networks.
-Once trained, the performance of the obtained systems is evaluated in real scenarios using robotic heads, for instance #todo.
+Once trained, the performance of the obtained systems is evaluated in real scenarios using microphone arrays or microphone-equipped robotic heads @nguyen_robust_2020 @moing_learning_2020.
 Also, the simulation of moving sources remains an obstacle for simulation software.
 Publicly available acoustic datasets have been used to train or evaluate #acr("SSL") methods @cristoforetti_dirha_2014 @thiemann_multiple_2019.
 Finally, the #acr("DCASE") challenge @mesaros_decade_2024 has historically integrated a #acr("SELD") task.